Home

 V

 Volley Hitting the ball before it bounces on your side of the table.
-A player who volleys the ball loses the point.
+A player who volleys the ball generally loses the point.

 I hope that this list of table tennis terminology has helped your understanding of this great sport of table tennis.